-After those three, there are a few Rangers who came very close.
+After those four, there are a few Rangers who came very close.
 Each could smell the 50-goal mark, but came up empty.
 During the 1990-91 season, Mike Gartner was just one goal shy with 49.
 He had previously hit that plateau, as apart of the Washington Capitals, during the 1984-85 season.

 Following Gartner came Pierre Larouche in 1983-84.
 He finished the season with 48 goals in 77 games in his first season as a Ranger.
 After that came Mark Messier in the 1995-96 season.
 Messier, who was already of the 50+ goal club in 1981-82, scored 47 times.

 Vic Hadfield: 1-Time Member of the Rangers’ 50-Goal Club

 Scored 50 goals in 78 games during the 1971-72 season.

 After 45 seasons in the NHL, the Rangers finally had a 50-goal scorer.
 Vic Hadfield broke the seal and scored 50 during the 1971-72 season.

 As apart of the “GAG line” or “Goal A Game” line, Hadfield was joined by Jean Ratelle and Rod Gilbert.
 The trio were labeled during the 1971-72 season, as they combined for 139 of the team’s 317 goals.
 The power play was Hadfield’s bread and butter as nearly half of his goals came during the man advantage – 23 of 50.